 The oceans today

-Healthy oceans are essential for thriving marine ecosystems, livelihoods and economies around the world.
-Today our oceans are under more pressure than ever from human and environmental impacts.
+Healthy oceans are essential for thriving marine ecosystems, livelihoods and economies.
+Today our oceans are under increasing pressure.
+Unsustainable fishing is harming fish populations, habitats and fishing economies.

 - The seafood economy is an essential contributor to global trade, supporting businesses and livelihoods worldwide.